NFV Platform Design: A Survey: Abstract

 \section{Abstract}

-Due to the intrinsically inefficient service provisioning in traditional networks, Network Function Virtualization (NFV) keeps gaining attention from both industry and academia.
+Due to the inherently inefficient service provisioning in traditional networks, Network Function Virtualization (NFV) continues to attract attention from both industry and academia.
 By replacing the purpose-built, expensive, proprietary network equipment with software network functions consolidated on commodity hardware, NFV envisions a shift towards a more agile and open service provisioning paradigm with much lower capital expenditure (CapEx) and operational expenditure (OpEx).
-Nonetheless, just like any complex system, NFV platforms commonly consist of abounding software and hardware components and usually incorporate disparate design choices based on distinct motivations or use cases.
+Nonetheless, like any complex system, NFV platforms typically comprise numerous software and hardware components and often incorporate disparate design choices driven by distinct motivations or use cases.
 This broad collection of convoluted alternatives makes it extremely arduous for network operators to make proper choices.
-Although numerous efforts have been devoted to investigating different aspects of NFV, none of them specifically focused on NFV platforms or attempted to explore the design space.
+Although numerous efforts have investigated various aspects of NFV, none have specifically focused on NFV platforms or explored the design space.
 In this paper, we present a comprehensive survey on NFV platform design.
 Our study solely targets existing NFV platform implementations.
-We begin with an architectural view of the standard reference NFV platform and present our taxonomy of existing NFV platforms based on the principal purpose of design.
-Then we thoroughly explore the design space and elaborate on the implementation choices each platform opts for.
-We believe that our study gives a detailed guideline for network operators or service providers to choose or implement the most appropriate NFV platforms based on their respective requirements.
-Note that this report serves as a complementary document for a published IEEE TNSM paper~\cite{9302614}.
-We will periodically update this document to include the newly proposed NFV platforms and design choices.
+We begin with an architectural view of the standard reference NFV platform and present our taxonomy of existing NFV platforms by their principal design purpose.
+We then thoroughly explore the design space and elaborate on the implementation choices adopted by each platform.
+We believe that our study provides a detailed guideline for network operators or service providers to select or implement the most appropriate NFV platforms based on their requirements. \footnote{This document originally served as a complementary document for a published IEEE TNSM paper~\cite{9302614}.
+It will be updated periodically to include the latest NFV systems and design choices. }